chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/16_ENGINEERING GRAPHICS & DESIGN LAB/bing/Creative/text/notes_cs_1_16_ENGINEERING GRAPHICS & DESIGN LAB_bing_Creative_text_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.

-Some possible ways to continue the conversation are:

-- What topic do you want to learn or discuss today?
-- Do you have any specific questions or commands for me?

 # Engineering Graphics and Design Lab

 Engineering graphics and design lab is a course that introduces the students to the principles and techniques of engineering drawing, computer-aided design (CAD), and engineering design.
 The course covers the following topics: